sguox002/leetcode/review/hash.md

     }
 ```

-### 340	Longest Substring with At Most K Distinct Characters 	Hard
+### 340	Longest Substring with At Most K Distinct Characters 	(-Hard-)
 locked

-### 37	Sudoku Solver		Hard
+### 37	Sudoku Solver		(-Hard-)
-each number has a row, col, and a grid. so first we need to exclude those impossibles
+each number has a row, col, and a grid. so first we need to exclude those impossibles<br/>
-first solve those only one solution and keeps updating.
+first solve those only one solution and keeps updating.<br/>
-can use a 9 bit to indicate the status
+can use a 9 bit to indicate the status<br/>
-straightforward backtracking solution
+straightforward backtracking solution<br/>
-just try to put 1 to 9 for each cell and check if it is valid
+just try to put 1 to 9 for each cell and check if it is valid<br/>
 ```cpp
     void solveSudoku(vector<vector<char>>& board) {
 		if(board.size()==0) return;